psypherium/SpeedrunnerSuperTuxKart/README.md

 - To learn stuff about code

 ### STK-M {SuperTuxKart - Modern edition} 1.0.0 Feature Plans:
-- Antifreeze code
+- Antifreeze code.
-- Conjure mare developers from thin air (Note: retain typo as extra joke)
+- Conjure mare developers from thin air.
+(Note: retain typo as extra joke)
-- Change heaps of stuff, maybe learn about some C++ and other stuff
+- Change heaps of stuff, maybe learn about some C++ and other stuff.
 - Merge code and data repos?
 - Replace Kiki with "kawaiikiki"
-- Add Katie (KDE dev mascot)
+- Add Katie.
+(KDE dev mascot)
-- Other issues tracked on github
+- Other issues tracked on github.
-- Seek out legacy code and annihilate it (simple pipeline, etc)
+- Seek out legacy code and annihilate it. (simple pipeline, etc)
-- OpenGL code refactoring in preperation for transition to vulkan renderer (reduce CPU overhead)
+- OpenGL code refactoring in preperation for transition to vulkan renderer. (reduce CPU overhead)
-- That last one is a joke
+- That last one is a joke.

 ### STK-M(P) {SuperTuxKart - Modern edition (PsyFork)} 1.0.0.0 Feature Plans:
-- Codebase is a copy of STK-M (Includes all changes in STK-M plan)
+- Codebase is a copy of STK-M. (Includes all changes in STK-M plan)
-- Replace all .OGG files with 192khtz .OPUS CC BY-SA 4.0techno (except the Hacienda song)
+- Replace all .OGG files with 192khtz .OPUS CC BY-SA 4.0 techno. (except the Hacienda song)
-- music from psypherium, also planning to negotiate CC BY-SA 4.0 licensing arrangements from various underground artists (binaerpilot? (stk-enterprise) HoQ? (cornfield Crossing)
+- music from psypherium, also planning to negotiate CC BY-SA 4.0 licensing arrangements from various underground artists. (binaerpilot? (stk-enterprise) HoQ?
+(Cornfield Crossing)

 <br><br><br>